Earl of Surrey: History

 until the 14th century, when it passed to Warenne heirs.

 List of titleholders

-Earls of Surrey or Warenne (1088)
+Earls of Surrey and Earls of Warenne (1088)

 The Warenne Earls were called Earl de Warenne at least as often as Earl of Surrey; but they received the 'third penny' of Surrey, which means that they were entitled to one third of the county court fines.
 The numbering of the earls follows the Oxford Dictionary of National Biography; some sources number Isabel's husbands as the fourth and fifth earls, increasing the numbering of the later earls by one.